-I recently read The Life-Changing Magic of Tidying Up, and it’s really changed the way I think about the items I own, what I chose to keep, and how I store them.
-Not only was I in undergrad for 8 years because I did it part time while working, but I then went on to be self employed for quite a few years.
-Couple that with being a bit of an office supply junkie, as you can imagine, my office supply stash was pretty legit. 😉
+I recently read The Life-Changing Magic of Tidying Up and it’s really changed the way I think about the items I own, what I chose to keep and how I store them.
+Not only was I in undergrad for 8 years (because I did it part time while working), but I then went on to be self employed for quite a few years.
+Couple that with being a bit of an office supply junkie, as you can imagine, my supply stash was pretty legit. 😉

-I now work full time, have a small child with another on the way, and rarely find myself reaching for some of the supplies that used to be daily essentials for me.
+Fast forward to today — I work full time, have two little ones, run this blog, and rarely find myself reaching for some of the supplies that used to be daily essentials for me.
 Instead I find myself reaching for paint brushes or wash tape (here is how I organize washi).
 I didn’t want to be without a paper clip or binder clip in the event of a paper emergency, so I knew I had to keep some of these things, but likely didn’t need them all.

 This page contains affiliate links.
 Read my full disclosure.